 Students are charged a separate fee that covers the cost of their textbooks, which will be provided to them by the institute.
 This guarantees that students have access to the necessary textbooks by the first day of class.
-The fee is non-refundable, and books issued to students are non-refundable.
+The fee is non-refundable, and books issued to students are non-refundable unless a student withdraws and returns the textbooks in brand new/unopened condition.